huggingface/hub-docs/docs/hub/model-card-annotated.md

 `testing_factors`

 _What are the foreseeable characteristics that will influence how the model behaves?
 This includes domain and context, as well as population subgroups.
-Evaluation should ideally be **disaggregated** across factors._
+Evaluation should ideally be **disaggregated** across factors in order to uncover disparities in performance._

 ### Metrics